 BAD POOL HEADER – Explained With Solution

-The bad pool header or you can say BAD_POOL_HEADER, both are the same errors which also known for its bug check error code of “0x00000019”.
+The Bad Pool Header or you can say BAD_POOL_HEADER, both are the same BSOD errors which also known for its bug check error code of “0x00000019”.

-POOL – We normally just don’t say “pool”, it’s having a full name called “Memory pool” which is mainly created by the memory manager in your system to use to allocate memory.
-These memory pools are divided into two parts and the first one is “Non-Paged Pool” and the second one is “Paged Pool”, both are located in the region of the address space that is reserved for the system and mapped into the virtual address space of each process.
+POOL – We normally just don’t say “Pool”, it’s having a full name called “Memory pool” which is mainly created by the memory manager of your system who mainly use to allocate the memory.
+These memory pools are divided into two different parts and the first one is “Non-Paged Pool” and the second one is “Paged Pool”, both are located in the region of the address space that is reserved for the system and mapped into the virtual address space for each process.

 HEADER – Header annotations describe how a function uses its parameters and return value.
 These annotations have been added to many of the Windows header files to help you ensure that you are calling the Windows API correctly.

-The bad part about this error is, there are so many of different reasons which can be possible and cause your computer and you can’t be able to fix this error by just doing a single step.
+The worst part about this error is, that there are so many different reasons which can be possible and cause your computer’s memory and that’s the reason why you can’t be able to fix this error by just doing a single step.

 - Driver Issue